 - Played with in Monty Python's string sketch, in which the product is string, precut into 3-inch-long segments: "THE NOW STRING!
 READY CUT, EASY TO HANDLE, SIMPSON'S INDIVIDUAL EMPEROR STRINGETTES - JUST THE RIGHT LENGTH!"

 - Atlantic City casinos are advertised as 'the place where the most winning is done'.
 The odd wording intentionally masks that despite how much 'winning' is done, there isn't a margin of profit from the wins.
 If they are merely boasting exceptionally high player traffic, it may also be accurate to say those casinos are the place where the most losing is done.
 And here's an alternative interpretation: they never say that the winning is being done by the customers.

 - Bowflex does this.
 Unlike an actual lifting weight, the resistance is not linear throughout the range of motion, which various people pointed out and slammed them over.
 So they started advertising it as featuring "progressive resistance".

 - After the Internet and news media exploded over a bad case of research failure on FOX's quiz show Million Dollar Money Drop, FOX promoted the show saying "the airwaves and Internet were on fire" and that it was "the most talked-about show of the season."
-They intentionally neglected to point out that most of that talk was either "How did your writers come up with the wrong answer to a question when it takes 60 seconds to look up the answer online?" or "Why are you stalling with 5 minutes of Padding to drag out The Reveal to a question when it takes 60 seconds to look up the answer online?"
+They intentionally neglected to point out that most of that talk was either "How did your writers come up with the wrong answer to a question when it takes 60 seconds to look up the answer online?" or "Why are you stalling with 5 minutes of padding to drag out The Reveal to a question when it takes one minute to look up the answer online?"

 - Murder mystery reality show Whodunnit did something similar, proclaiming in its finale that it had generated a lot of internet buzz.
 But that buzz centered around viewers that thought the the show was actually killing contestants instead of just fake-killing them, and the show was unremarkable otherwise.